-Purpose: Cervical cancer (CxCa), is mainly caused by high-risk human papillomaviruses (hrHPV), which disrupt the regulation of p53 and pRb, leading to uncontrolled cell growth and cancer progression.
-Co-infection with human polyomaviruses like MCPyV has been observed in some HPV-positive cases, suggesting a potential combined effect on tumor development.
-Cisplatin is commonly used for advanced CxCa, but resistance, often due to p53 disruption, remains a significant challenge. challenge.
-This study investigates if MCPyV sT oncoprotein, together with HPV-18 oncoproteins, affects the transcription of key genes, influencing cell proliferation and cisplatin resistance in CxCa.
+Purpose: Cervical cancer (CxCa) is primarily caused by high-risk human papillomaviruses (hrHPV), which disrupt p53 and pRb regulation, leading to uncontrolled growth and progression.
+Co-infection with polyomaviruses like MCPyV in some HPV-positive cases suggests a potential combined effect on tumor development.
+Cisplatin is commonly used for advanced CxCa, but resistance remains a challenge.
+This study examines whether MCPyV sT oncoprotein and HPV-18 oncoproteins affect key gene transcription, influencing proliferation and cisplatin resistance in CxCa.

-Methods: The sT gene was cloned into the pCMV6 vector and introduced into $E.\ coli\ DH5\alpha$ cells.
-HeLa cells were transfected with pCMV6-sT using Lipofectamine 3000.
-Transfection efficiency was assessed using fluorescence microscopy and flow cytometry.
-Protein expression was analyzed by SDS-PAGE and Western blotting.
-Cytotoxicity was measured with the MTT assay, gene expression was analyzed by RT-qPCR, Ki-67 staining was performed on cell blocks, and cisplatin-induced effects on cell proliferation and apoptosis were examined.
+Methods: The sT gene was cloned into the pCMV6 vector, and HeLa cells were transfected with pCMV6-sT using Lipofectamine 3000.
+Transfection efficiency was assessed via fluorescence microscopy and flow cytometry.
+Protein expression was analyzed using SDS-PAGE and Western blotting.
+Cytotoxicity was measured with the MTT assay, gene expression was analyzed by RT-qPCR, Ki-67 staining was performed on cell blocks, and cisplatin-induced effects on proliferation and apoptosis were examined.

-Results: Cytotoxicity assays showed a significant increase in cell viability at 0.2 μ g of sT plasmid after 72 hours (13.76%, P < 0.05).
-MCPyV sT expression significantly upregulated the mRNA levels of E1 (4.22-fold), E6/E7 (3.80-fold), and MMP1 (6-fold) (P < 0.001).
-Increased Ki-67 positivity, indicated enhanced cell proliferation.
-Additionally, sT expression reduced cisplatin-induced apoptosis, with fewer apoptotic cells observed in the sT + cisplatin group compared to the cisplatin-only group (25.9% vs. 38.3%, P < 0.05).
+Results: Cytotoxicity assays showed a significant increase in cell viability at 0.2 μg of sT plasmid after 72 hours (13.76%, P<0.05).
+MCPyV sT expression significantly upregulated E1 (4.22-fold), E6/E7 (3.80-fold), and MMP1 (6-fold) mRNA levels (P<0.001).
+Increased Ki-67 positivity indicated enhanced proliferation.
+Additionally, sT expression reduced cisplatin-induced apoptosis, with fewer apoptotic cells observed in the sT+cisplatin group than in the cisplatin-only group (25.9% vs. 38.3%, P<0.05).

-Conclusion: The simultaneous presence of MCPyV sT and HPV oncoproteins enhances resistance to cisplatin-induced apoptosis in cervical cancer cells, necessitating further investigation into viral oncoprotein interactions to overcome therapeutic resistance.
+Conclusion: The presence of MCPyV sT and HPV oncoproteins together enhances resistance to cisplatin-induced apoptosis in CxCa cells, highlighting the need for further investigation into viral oncoprotein interactions to overcome therapeutic resistance.